 With semi-arched windows and doors, the Romanesque style was popular in the late 1880s and early 1890s.
 With a massive, solid feel, the use of turrets added to the strength of this style.
 The Holy Family Catholic Church is pictured here.
 I also like the houses on Izard at N. 18th Streets.
 Beautifully designed, they are late 1890s and proud of it.

 Tucked away in North Omaha’s Florence neighborhood is a fine residential example of the Spanish Renaissance Revival Style that was all the rage across the U.S. in the 1920s.
 The style includes curvy gables, small niches around the buildings, tile roofs, and decorative carvings and moldings.
 Houses are generally stucco-walled with tile roofs.
-The home near N. 37th and State streets shows many of these characteristics on the exterior.
+The Fred M. Crane House at 6141 Florence Boulevard has a Spanish Colonial design that is distinct in the community.
 There are other fine examples scattered across North Omaha, including the Minne Lusa neighborhood and others.

 North Omaha is also packed with Period Revival style structures.
 Built between the turn of the century and World War Two, they were built to look like buildings from across the U.S. and around the world, both in modern times and older ones, too.
 These houses, and others, include unusual and picturesque appearances, with different shapes and materials projecting different effects as the builder thought was important.
 Styles throughout the community include some of the following: